jeremybeal11/pocket-ios-eth/README.md

             return URL.init(string: "https://ethereum.pokt.network")!
         }
     }`

+4- After we specified the URL, we need to set the configuration for Pocket in the `Application` function: `Pocket.shared.setConfiguration(config: self)`

 # Subnetwork
 Currently the Pocket team is offering the `https://ethereum.pokt.network` endpoint, which supports both Mainnet and the Rinkeby testnet with the following `subnetwork` identifiers: